 - No database and less code, means a much faster website - especially helpful to mobile users.

-- We no longer use any web contact forms.
+- We no longer use standard web contact forms.
 Anyone can simply email us directly instead using their preferred email tool using smartphone, tablet device, or notebook or desktop computer.

 - Moreover, as we have removed the need for registration, log in, and contact forms, most of the functionality outlined in the article above, relating to all of the key areas mentioned, has now been dramatically simplified.

 Do You Need Help To Upgrade Or Adapt Your Website To Meet The GDPR?

 I hope this in-depth article helps you with consider GDPR implications for your website.

 Our previous InternetTIPS.com website was built and managed using the latest version of Joomla - probably one of the best, if not the absolute best - web content management system available today.